manuelsinn/blog/content/posts/emissiontoken.md

 ## Code
-The Solidity code can be found on [GitHub](https://github.com/manuelsinn/smart-contracts/blob/master/emissionToken.sol) or viewed right on this page:
+The Solidity code can be found on [GitHub](https://github.com/manuelsinn/smart-contracts/blob/master/emissionToken.sol) or viewed right on this page.
+I have included lots of comments in order to make the whole contract easy to understand.

 <details>
   <summary>Click to see the code!</summary>

-{{< highlight sol "linenos=false" >}}
+{{< highlight javascript "linenos=false" >}}
 /*
 EmissionToken - PoC implementation
 This smart contract is a way to decentralize the current emission trade